-If you plan to release a digital track you should ensure that your Digital Service Provider receives all relevant track information such as track title, composer, song writer, ISRC code and name of the artist.
+If you plan to release a digital track this should not be registered with NCB.
+However, you must ensure that your Digital Service Provider receives all relevant track information such as track title, composer, song writer, ISRC code and name of the artist.
 You should also contact your national performing rights society.

 If the content of the production is the same on all formats, just choose that option in the web application.
 If the contents differ, you need to register the production on separate applications.

 The NCB logo and for each track title:

 You should also indicate year of release as well as the name of your record company